<feed xmlns="http://www.w3.org/2005/Atom" xml:base="https://web-standards.dev" xml:lang="en">

 <entry>

-<link href="https://web-standards.dev/news/2026/03/dictionary-compression/"/>
+<link href="https://web-standards.dev/news/2026/04/fully-local-code-embeds/"/>

 <content type="html">

-&lt;p&gt;&lt;a href=&quot;https://httptoolkit.com/blog/dictionary-compression-performance-zstd-brotli/&quot;&gt;httptoolkit.com/blog/dictionary-compression-performance-zstd-brotli&lt;/a&gt;&lt;/p&gt;
+&lt;p&gt;&lt;a href=&quot;https://www.aleksandrhovhannisyan.com/blog/local-code-embeds/&quot;&gt;aleksandrhovhannisyan.com/blog/local-code-embeds&lt;/a&gt;&lt;/p&gt;

 &lt;p&gt;